doyensec/CSPTBurpExtension/README.md

 - Go to `Settings` > `Build, Execution, Deployment` > `Build Tools` > `Gradle` and set `Buiild and run using:` to `IntelliJ IDEA`
 - Go to `Settings` > `Editor` > `GUI Designer` and set `Generate GUI into:` to `Java source code`

+After editing a form, if the Java file is not generated automatically, click on `Build` > `Recompile <file>.form` while in form editor.

 # :handshake: Contributing

 CSPT Burp Extension thrives on community contributions.
 Whether you're a developer, researcher, designer, or bug hunter, your expertise is invaluable to us.
 We welcome bug reports, feedback, and pull requests.
 Your participation helps us continue to improve the extension, making it a stronger tool for the community.